catjsteam/catjsrunner/README.md

  If omitted the *mobilerunner* will search for a config file named *TestRunConfig.json* in the working directory.

 ## Support
- Currently supported browsers names for cross platform (Linux, Darwin and win32):
+* *browsers* Currently supported browsers names for cross platform (Linux, Darwin and win32):

- * firefox
+    * *firefox*
- * safari
+    * *safari*
- * chrome
+    * *chrome*

- In case you wish to open other browser just set the name with the application's name.
+    * *others* In case you wish to open other browser just set the name with the application's name
- We are using "open" module for staring the applications.
+        We are using "open" module for staring the applications

+* *iPhone* agent application will be supported later on
+* *android* agent application is supported and is part of the module installation

 ##Config file